Central Trade Union and Central Government Employees strike planned on 02.09.2015 demanding 11 point demands detailed below.

 5. Fix minium wage with provisions of indexation.

-and benefits for contract workers as regular workers for same and similar work.
+6. Stoppage of disinvestment in Central/State PSUs.
+Stoppage of contractorisation in permanent perennial work and payment of same wage and benefits for contract workers as regular workers for same and similar work.

 7. Removal of all ceilings on payment and eligibility of bonus, provident fund; increase the quantum of gratuity.